Lead Opinion

 This appeal followed.

-We start with Magee’s challenge to his convictions for felon in possession of a firearm and possession with intent to distribute cocaine.
+We start with Magee’s challenge to his convictions for felon in possession of a firearm and possession with intent to distribute to cocaine.
 These challenges are based on the District Court’s denial of Magee’s request for a Franks hearing.

 The affidavit also describes a series of intercepted phone conversations that took place on September 20, 2013.
 In those conversations, Magee and Jones discussed meeting up at Ruski’s, a restaurant in Portland, Maine.
 According to the affidavit, Agent Bourque interpreted these conversations as attempts to establish a time and place for a cocaine transaction.
-In one of these conversations, the affidavit states, Magee asked Jones, who was at Ruski’s at the time, to tell “Craig,” who was also at Ruski’s at the time, to wait for him there.
+In one of these conversations, the affidavit states, Magee asked Jones, who was at Ruski’s at the time, to tell “Craig,” who was also at.
+Ruski’s at the time, to wait for him there.

 The affidavit next states that agents observed Jones arrive at Magee’s house, go

 Agents followed Magee to Ruski’s where agents observed Magee exit his vehicle carrying something under his arm.
-Magee approach [sic] a gold Saturn later found to belong to Craig Mercer.
+Ma-gee approach [sic] a gold Saturn later found to belong to Craig Mercer.
 Magee was observed opening the driver’s door and bending over into the interior.
 Agents observed Magee move around the interior, stand up and approach Mercer and speak to him on the street.
 After meeting with Magee, Mercer departed.
 A short time later, police stopped Mercer’s vehicle.
-A subsequent search of the vehicle led to the discovery of approximately two ounces of [cocaine].
+A subsequent search of the vehicle led to the discovery of approximately two ounces of [cocaine].”

 Finally, the affidavit describes a set of intercepted phone conversations between Magee and Jones that took place after the events on September 20, 2013.
 During these calls, Jones told Magee that he had the $400 that he owed him and that he wanted more of the “crazy shit.”
-Magee at one point told Jones that his friend, “Chemical Craig,” got arrested with “two O’s on him,” and that he planned to bail the friend out, though that would mean “another 2G’s, plus bail.”
-Agent Bourque interpreted “another 2G’s” to be a reference to the loss of revenue that Magee sustained from having supplied two ounces of cocaine—“two O’s”—to Mercer, or “Chemical Craig.”
+Magee at one point told Jones that his friend, “Chemical Craig,” got arrested with “two O’s on him,” and that he planned to bail the friend out, though 'that would- mean “another 2G’s, plus bail.”
+Agent Bourque interpreted “another 2G’s” to be a reference to the loss of revenue that Magee sustained from having supplied two ounces of cocaine' — “two O’s” — to Mercer, or “Chemical Craig.”

-The District Court concluded that the first omission “[did] leave the troubling false impression that [Magee] left the package [i.e., the ‘something’] in the Saturn,” but that the second omission was not misleading.
-In any event, the District Court concluded, the omissions were not material because “[e]ven had [the omitted information] been included, the court could have found probable cause to believe that [Magee] supplied cocaine to Mercer.”
+The District Court concluded that the first omission “[did] leave the troubling false impression that [Magee] left the package [i.e., the ’something’] in the Saturn,” but that the second omission was not misleading.
+In any event, the District Court concluded, the omissions were hot material because “[e]ven had [the omitted information] been included, the court could have found probable cause to believe that [Magee] supplied cocaine to Mercer.”
 We agree.

-The District Court reached its conclusion about the materiality of the omitted information by pointing to Agent Bourque’s description of the intercepted calls that took place between Magee and Jones prior to and including September 20 (and particularly the reference to “Craig”), the agents’ observations of Magee and Mercer at Ruski’s (including the omitted fact), and the discovery of cocaine in the Saturn shortly after the Ruski’s encounter.
-But there is another fact in the affidavit that directly bears on the question of materiality—specifically, the affidavit’s description of the call in which Magee told Jones that his friend “Chemical Craig” got “busted” with “two O’s” on him.
-That fact, when combined with the other facts that the District Court identified, and when taking into account the omitted information, established probable cause to believe that
+The District Court reached its conclusion about the materiality of the omitted information by pointing to Agent Bo-urque’s description of the intercepted calls that took place between Magee and Jones prior to and including September 20 (and particularly the reference to “Craig”), the agents’ observations of Magee and Mercer at Ruski’s (including the omitted fact), and the discovery of cocaine in the Saturn shortly after the Ruski’s encounter.
+But there is another fact in the affidavit that directly bears on the question of materiality — specifically, the affidavit’s description of the call in which Magee told Jones that his friend “Chemical Craig” got “busted” with “two O’s” on him.
+That fact, when combined with the other facts that the District Court identified, and when taking' into account the omitted information, established probable cause to believe that

 III.